abhikumkale/biz-intel/readme.md

 3. Perform data preprocessing and exploratory analysis of the data.
 4. Create a set of dashboards that shows the best possible insights from the available data from the point of view of:
     - The CEO of the organization.
-    - The service manager of the organizatio.n
+    - The service manager of the organization.
-5. Share the dashboards - these can be in any tool that you are proficient at, though we would prefer Tableau.
+5. Explain the KPIs you have chosen to use and visualize and your thought process in creating the dashboards.
-6. Explain your thought process in creating the dashboards.
+6. Share the dashboards - these can be in any tool that you are proficient at, though we would prefer Tableau.
-6. Also share any code you might have written for extraction and processing of data.
+7. Also share any code you might have written for extraction and processing of data.
-7. You have 4 days to complete the assignment.
+8. You have 4 days to complete the assignment.
-8. You can raise any questions you have in the issues on the github repo or in an email to the sender of the assignment.
+9. You can raise any questions you have in the issues on the github repo or in an email to the sender of the assignment.
 Also check closed issues on the repo before you ask questions.

 -----